 Met Not Met Criteria Findings, Notes, Questions (please provide page numbers for reference) A clearly identified list and description of non-negotiable features of the model that align with the school's mission and a description of the process through which schools are afforded autonomy.
-(If the academic model will differ from the one employed at existing schools) A description of how the modified model will effectively serve the targeted student population, utilize rigorous curricula, and ensure that teachers deliver powerful instruction A clear timeline and plan for the new school to finalize any academic autonomies prior to school opening A comprehensive strategy for timely and regular assessments of performance and a sound process for evaluating performance against clearly identified benchmarks Clearly identified roles and responsibilities for monitoring academic outcomes at the Board, network, and school level An established process for implementing strategies to improve performance when benchmarks are not met Interventions that use robust, actionable improvement plans with follow-ups at both the school and organizational levels to address identified issues (If on academic probation): A convincing plan to significantly improve performance at failing school(s) while simultaneously opening new schools
+(If the academic model will differ from the one employed at existing schools): A description of how the modified model will effectively serve the targeted student population, utilize rigorous curricula, and ensure that teachers deliver powerful instruction A clear timeline and plan for the new school to finalize any autonomous processes A comprehensive strategy for timely and regular assessments of performance and a sound process for evaluating performance against clearly identified benchmarks Clearly identified roles and responsibilities for monitoring academic outcomes at the board, network, and school level An established process for implementing strategies to improve performance when benchmarks are not met Interventions that use actionable improvement plans with follow-ups at both the school and organizational levels to address identified issues (If applying to open new school(s) while existing school(s) are on academic probation or the Warning List): A convincing and robust plan to significantly improve performance at failing school(s) while simultaneously opening new schools

-3.3 Operational CapacityThe operator has demonstrated the organizational capacity to support the opening, operation, and oversight of additional school(s).
+5.3 Operational CapacityThe operator has demonstrated the organizational capacity to support the opening, operation, and oversight of additional school(s).